tradingstrategy-ai/docs/source/running/strategy-deployment.rst

     If you have several services in the same `docker-compose.yml` and `docker-compose` complains about missing `.env` files you can simply create empty files.
 E.g. `touch ~/pancake-eth-usd-sma-final.env`.

-You can also launch directly using `docker` command (change `:latest` tag to your version tag):

-    docker run ghcr.io/tradingstrategy-ai/trade-executor:latest hello

 Preflight checks
 ----------------